What is audit?

 How do Audit Scotland, the Accounts Commission and the Auditor General for Scotland work together?

-The Accounts Commission is responsible for auditing councils, Police Scotland and Scottish Fire and Rescue Services.
+The Accounts Commission is responsible for auditing councils.
 The Auditor General is responsible for auditing most other Scottish public bodies including the Scottish Government and its agencies.
-Audit Scotland works on behalf of both the Accounts Commission and the Auditor General, so all three bodies share resources.
+Audit Scotland works on behalf of both the Accounts Commission and the Auditor General, so all three bodies share resources and audit expertise.
 Enquiries should be directed via Audit Scotland.
-More information about the Accounts Commission and the Auditor General can be accessed in the About Us section of this website.
+There’s more information about the Accounts Commission and the Auditor General in our About Us section.

 How is your work reported?